SynergeiaLabs/AI_Key_Scanner/README.md

 #### Configuration Options

-- `ignorePaths` (optional): Array of file paths or patterns to exclude from scanning
+- `ignorePaths` (optional): Array of file path substrings to exclude from scanning.
+Uses simple substring matching (not glob patterns).
+If any part of the file path contains the substring, it will be ignored.
 - `allowlistRegex` (optional): Regular expression pattern.
 Any detected keys matching this pattern will be ignored

 ### Inputs